ali-hallaji/snapp-NetDevOps-weather-test/README.md

     1. Run `docker-compose up -d` to start the Grafana service.
     2. Access the Grafana UI by going to http://localhost:3000 in your web browser.
     3. Choose a password for your Grafana admin user.
-    4. Once you're logged in, you'll be taken to the home page where you can see the Dashboard section.
-There are three sample dashboards provided: Cadvisor exporter, Prometheus 2.0 Overview, and NGINX exporter.
+    4. After logging in, you will be directed to the home page where you can access the Dashboard section.
+There are three sample dashboards available, including Cadvisor Exporter, Prometheus 2.0 Overview, and NGINX Exporter.
+If you can't find them, they should be located under the General segment.
     5. Use these dashboards to monitor your application's performance metrics.

 Note: If you want to use your own dashboard, you can create one in Grafana and then export it as a JSON file.
 You can then copy the JSON file to the grafana/dashboards directory in the project and update the grafana/provisioning/dashboards.yml file to include your dashboard configuration.
 When you start the Grafana service with docker-compose up -d, your dashboard will be automatically provisioned in Grafana.